Osaka Station

 Timetables & Tickets

-To find train times or to plan your route on the Osaka Municipal Subway system consult English language online route finders like Jorudan and Hyperdia.
+To find train times or to plan your route on the Osaka Municipal Subway system consult English language online route finders like Jorudan and Navitime.

 Destinations are given in Japanese and English

-For more detailed information about using the subway system in Osaka, check the Osaka Municipal Transportation Bureau website.
-Here you can find information on discount tickets such as the Osaka Amazing Pass, the Osaka Kaiyu Ticket, or how to use prepaid IC cards.
-You can also download PDFs of a complete subway system map and guide.
+For more detailed information about using the subway system in Osaka, check the Osaka Metro website.
+This website has a downloadable route map, as well as information on special discount tickets and how to use ICOCA prepaid IC cards.

 A train bound for Minami-Tatsumi